ait-cs-IaaS/mbans/README.md

 │   └── release_mbans_STANDALONE <-- NPP standalone simulation (does not require ferryman.py)
 └── asherah_npp.sh <-- main script for running the different services
 ```

+## Configure

+* IP addresses in the ferryman script.
+* The simulation file executed by `asherah_npp.sh`

+## Usage

+Execute `sudo ./asherah_npp.sh`.
+This will:

+1. Start the Modbus server & wait 3 seconds.
+2. Start the nuclear simulator, and...
+3. Starts the the ferryman script which takes data to and from a PLC and the Modbus server.